 - Autofocus points cover nearly all of the image area

 - Good AF-S speeds

-- Able to focus in extremely low light (but requires dedicated Low-Light AF mode)
+- Able to autofocus in extremely low light (especially in dedicated Low-Light AF mode)

 - Fast cycle times

 - Swift buffer clearing (thanks to fast XQD cards)